mry0tt4/flowgentic/README.md

 ### Skills

 Skills are abilities that you can equip your agents with to interact with the world.
 For example, you can provide your agent with the skill to check the current weather condition or search the web for the latest news.
-By default, Tribe provides three skills:
+By default, Flowgentic provides three skills:

 - **duckduckgo-search**: Performs web searches.
 - **wikipedia**: Searches Wikipedia for information.